apache/geronimo-specs/geronimo-javamail_1.5_spec/README.txt

 Providers
 ---------
-Provides a protocol, along with its implementation and whether it is a store or a transport (subclass of javax.mail.Store or javax.mail.Transport)
+Provides a protocol, along with its implementation and whether it is a store or a transport (subclass of Store or Transport)

 protocol=smtp;type=transport;class=org.me.MySMTPTransport;vendor=Me Inc;version=1.0
 protocol=imap;type=store;class=org.me.MyIMAPStore;vendor=Me Inc;version=1.0